iduckphone/iduckphone/README.md

 ## About Me

 Hello!
-My name is [Your Name], or you can call me Phone.
+My name is Phone, or you can call me Phone.
 I'm a web developer with expertise in building and developing efficient and user-friendly web applications.
 I'm enthusiastic about using modern and standard technologies in web development.

 ## Skills and Expertise